momentohq/public-dev-docs/docs/leaderboards/api-reference/response-objects.md

 ### Available methods

-- message(): String - a human readable error message
+- `message()`: String - a human readable error message
-- innerException(): Exception - the original exception.
+- `innerException()`: Exception - the original exception.
-- errorCode(): MomentoErrorCode - Momento’s own category of errors such as InvalidArgument or BadRequest.
+- `errorCode()`: MomentoErrorCode - Momento’s own category of errors such as InvalidArgument or BadRequest.
 See [Standards And Practices - Error Handling](https://github.com/momentohq/standards-and-practices/blob/main/docs/client-specifications/error-handling.md)
-- toString(): String - alias for message()
+- `toString()`: String - alias for message()

 ---

 ## Success

 Generic response object indicating a successful request with no additional methods attached.

 Variations of the Success response object include:

 ### LeaderboardFetch

 Indicates a successful fetch request.

-#### Available methods
+Available methods include:

-- values(): List - returns a list of records containing the fields `id`, `score`, and `rank`
+- `values()`: List - returns a list of records containing the fields `id`, `score`, and `rank`

 ### LeaderboardLength

 Indicates a successful length request.

-#### Available methods
+Available methods include:

-- length(): Integer - returns the number of elements in the specified leaderboard
+- `length()`: Integer - returns the number of elements in the specified leaderboard